Theory of Minimal Weight Perturbations in Deep Networks and its Applications for Low-Rank Activated Backdoor Attacks: Preliminaries

 For a single input $\mathbf{x}\in\mathbb{R}^d$ (i.e., $s=1$), we write the corresponding logit vector as $\mathbf{y}=h(\mathbf{x};\theta)\in\mathbb{R}^c$, and the predicted class is given by $\arg\max_i\,\mathbf{y}_i$.

 In this article we view the entire parameter set \(\theta\) as a single vector obtained by flattening and concatenating each tensor.
-Using a slight abuse of notation, for $s\geq 1$ we define the parameter perturbation norm to be where \(\mathrm{vec}(A)\) denotes the column‐stacking of matrix \(A\).
-If only a \emph{single} weight matrix $W_N$ is perturbed, then \( \|\Delta\theta\|_{2}=\|\Delta W_N\|_{F}. \)
+For $s\geq 1$ we define the parameter perturbation norm to be where \(\mathrm{vec}(A)\) denotes the column‐stacking of matrix \(A\).